 The most famous spot is the whimsical Wisteria Tunnel of purple flowers (show at the top).
 If you go to the gardens in mid-April/May, the wisteria will be in peak bloom.

 The best spot for views is from the Belvedere terrace, where you get a panoramic view of the Florentine cityscape.

 Click here to take a tour of both the Bardini and Boboli gardens.

 4. Orsanmichele | San Michele in Orto

-Designed by Francesco Talenti and others, Orsanmichele is a well preserved and important 15th century Florentine church.
-It's eccentric looking.
+Designed by Francesco Talenti and others, Orsanmichele is a wonderful hidden gem in Florence.
+It’s a well preserved and important 15th century Florentine church.
+It’s eccentric looking.
 Orsanmichele rises up like a three story brown rectangle.